Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Morphisms

-For all $i$ the poles of $g_i$ are contained in $D_0$; moreover we can consider $g_i$ as an element of $\CC(P)$, where we let $B$ act by left translation and $H$ by right translation.
-Then $g_i$ is $H$-invariant and $B$-semiinvariant.
-It is harmless to suppose that $L$ is the product of a torus and a simply connected semisimple group, which implies that $\CC[P]$ is factorial.
-Choose a non-zero function $f_0\in\CC[P]^{(B\times H)}$ that vanishes exactly on the inverse image of $D_0$ in $P$, with enough multiplicity so that $f_i=f_0g_i$ is a regular function on $P$.
+For all $i$ the poles of $g_i$ are contained in $D_0$.
+The pull-back of $g_i$ in $\CC(P)$, also denoted $g_i$, is $H$-invariant and $B$-semiinvariant.
+Choose a non-zero function $f_0\in\CC[P]^{(B\times H)}$ that vanishes exactly on the inverse image of $D_0$ in $P$ (for its existence, see the proof of Lemma~\ref{lemma:toroidalexist}), with enough multiplicity so that $f_i=f_0g_i$ is a regular function on $P$.